 Often times we hear terms that are thrown around like PCI SAQ, AOC and PCI Report on Compliance (ROC).
 Are you often struggling to understand the difference between these concepts and if/when you’re required to complete them?
 The good news is that you’re not alone and hopefully, we will clear up some of the confusion around these terms, what they mean and when you need to complete them below.

-From understanding the PCI DSS 3.2 requirements, to knowing exactly how data flows, achieving PCI compliance requires a wealth of knowledge about the payment card industry.
-As a consultancy company, our team notices that organizations need explanation of the many abbreviations, that are common in PCI compliance.
+From understanding the PCI DSS 3.2 requirements to knowing exactly how data flows, achieving PCI compliance requires a wealth of knowledge about the payment card industry.
+As a consultancy company, our team notices that organizations need an explanation of the many abbreviations, that are common in PCI compliance.

 Learn more about the industry’s many intricacies

 The SAQ stands for Self-Assessment Questionnaire and can be used for compliance to PCI DSS and assessing the security of your cardholder data.
 It is a reporting tool used by eligible merchants and service providers to document self-assessment results from a PCI DSS assessment.